Prime Directive: Criticism

 Out-of-universe criticisms focus on the above problems; that the Prime Directive is simply a plot device and is manipulated by the writers.
 Janet D. Stemwedel points out a potential conflict between the anti-colonialist intentions of the Federation and the "ethical project of sharing a universe" which would require "a kind of reciprocity — even if your technological attainment is quite different, it means recognizing you are owed the same moral consideration."
 Stemwedel writes, "If your concern is not to change the natural behavior or development of alien citizens at any cost, your best bet is to stay at home rather than to explore new worlds."
 Ars Technica asked lawyers to comment on the Prime Directive and other Star Trek legal issues.
-Criticism included interpreting the Prime Directive as a product of the Cold War environment in which Roddenberry wrote as well as indicating that enforcement would be lacking.
+Criticism included interpreting the Prime Directive as a product of the Cold War environment in which Roddenberry wrote, as well as indicating that enforcement would be lacking.

 Temporal Prime Directive

 The "Temporal Prime Directive" is a fictional guideline for time travelers (from the past or future) from interfering in the natural development of a timeline.

 In the TNG episode "A Matter of Time", Picard compares the Prime Directive to a possible Temporal Prime Directive:

 "Of course, you know of the Prime Directive, which tells us that we have no right to interfere with the natural evolution of alien worlds.
 Now I have sworn to uphold it, but nevertheless I have disregarded that directive on more than one occasion because I thought it was the right thing to do.
 Now, if you are holding on to some temporal equivalent of that directive, then isn't it possible that you have an occasion here to make an exception, to help me to choose, because it's the right thing to do?"

 As 31st-century time traveler Daniels revealed to Captain Jonathan Archer in the Star Trek: Enterprise episode "Cold Front", as time travel technology became practical, the Temporal Accords were established sometime before the 31st century, to allow the use of time travel for the purposes of studying history, while prohibiting the use of it to alter history.

+As revealed in the Star Trek: Discovery episode "Face the Strange", the Temporal Prime Directive is still in effect in the late 32nd century.